SAP/luigi/docs/navigation-parameters-reference.md

 - **category** defines a group of views separated with a headline and an icon.
 You should define at least one node in a group should as an Object with **label** and **icon** properties.
 For all other nodes, you can set **category** as a string with the `label` value.
    - **label** is a string that represents the title of the category
    -  **icon** is the name of an icon, without the `sap-icon--` prefix.
 Its source may be [OpenUI](https://openui5.hana.ondemand.com/1.40.10/iconExplorer.html) or a custom link (relative or absolute) to an image.
 The icon is displayed next to the node label in the side navigation or instead of the label in the top navigation.
 In case you accidentally define different icons in a category group, only the first one is used.
-   - **collapsible** if set to `true`, category items are hidden initially and can be expanded on click.
-Multiple collapsible categories look like an accordion.
+   - **collapsible** if set to `true`, category items are hidden at first.
+To expand them, click the main category node.
 - **openNodeInModal** configures the settings of the view which opens in a modal.
 You can specify the modal's title and size.
 If you don't specify the title, the node label is used.
 If there is no node label, the title remains empty.
 The default size of the modal is `l`, which means 80%.
 You can also use `m` (60%) and `s` (40%) to set the modal size.<br/> Optionally you can set the **openNodeInModal** property to `true` to use default title and size.
   -   **title** modal title.
 By default, it is the node label.
 If there is no label, it is left empty
   -   **size** **(`"l"` \| `"m"` \| `"s"`)** size of the modal (optional, default `"l"`)